AliLazraq/MyHealEx/README.md

 Pull request, for me to be able to merge your code into the project:
 On the GitHub repository create a new pull request from your feature branch.

+To get the latest version:
+git pull origin main